qwertie/learn-react/docs/tutorial-5.md

 a:hover { text-decoration: underline; }
 ~~~

-By the way, this example is perfect for server-side rendering, but this tutorial doesn't cover that.

 #### Exercise for the reader: ####

-- Edit the style: add a dividing line between the bars and their labels using a style of `border-left: 1px solid #aaa` in the second column.
+- Edit the style: add a dividing line between the bars and their labels using a style of `border-left: 1px solid #888` in the second column.
 Remember how `border-left` becomes `borderLeft` in React?
 - Change the bar chart to support negative numbers.
 You can do this by adding a third column dedicated to negative numbers between the two existing columns; you'll need to set the padding to zero between the second and third columns.

 Example #4: Calendar event editor